5 min read

 They will also need to protect the human parts of collaboration.

 The winning teams will not be the ones that hand everything to AI.
-They will be the ones that learn where AI belongs in the room.

 The first wave gave us presence.